ojplg/legup/README.md

 * Improve injection db connection logic/access to web tier, do not use raw Connection object
 * Actually make a real connection pool and automated reclamation
 * Maybe throw out the whole of the DB access layer and replace with Hibernate/javax.persistence
-* Save link to votes pdf when downloading/parsing

 Features to work on